storj/docs/app/learn/concepts/limits/page.md

 We have also set the default limit for the number of segments to a healthy level for the network.
 Note that increasing the Segment Project Limit may incur additional fees.
 Read more about [](docId:A4kUGYhfgGbVhlQ2ZHXVS).

-Customers can request a limit increase when needed by filling out the [limit increase request form](https://supportdcs.storj.io/hc/en-us/requests/new?ticket_form_id=360000683212) on our Storj support portal if their only payment method on file is STORJ token.
+Customers can request a limit increase when needed by filling out the [limit increase request form](https://supportdcs.storj.io/hc/en-us/requests/new?ticket_form_id=360000683212) on our Storj support portal.

-An automatic limit increase to Pro Account can be accomplished by adding a credit card as a payment method.
+An automatic limit increase to Pro Account can be accomplished by adding a credit card or STORJ tokens (more or equal to $10) as a payment method.
 Please only make such requests if your use case requires more than the current default limits.
-Requests will be evaluated considering the intended use case and availability on the network.